SirPryderi/CSCU9T6-Exam-Notes/README.md

 Clustering algorithms are able to find the mean of subsets that are called clusters, each with its mean.

-The goal of the K-Means clustering algorithm is to minimise the sum of square of distance from all data points to their means.
+The goal of the K-Means clustering algorithm is to minimise the sum of square of distance from all data points to their mean.

 Algorithm:
-- Pick K different points from the data and assume they centers
+- Pick K different points from the data and assume they are the centers
 - Repeat until stabilisation
   - Assign each point to the closest cluster center
-  - Tune cluster centers
+  - Calculate the center of each cluster and move the centroids

 The disadvantages of the k-means clustering are:
 - Assumes the clusters to be round